Yadnyawalkya/pakecli/README.md

-# PAKE: A command line tool for Password-authenticated key exchange
+# pakecli: A command line tool for Password-authenticated key exchange

 ## Options
 ```